Rome.us

 Fountain of the Pantheon dolphin water spouts detail

-The Macuteo Obelisk was not alone.
-Its twin — the Minerva Obelisk — originally stood alongside it in Heliopolis and was brought to Rome at the same time.
+The Macuteo Obelisk has a companion.
+The Minerva Obelisk originally stood beside it in Heliopolis and was later brought to Rome.

 Minerva Obelisk on Bernini's elephant in Piazza della Minerva, Rome

-The fountain occupies the center of Piazza della Rotonda, the rectangular square directly in front of the Pantheon.
+The fountain occupies the center of Piazza della Rotonda, directly in front of the Pantheon.

 Fountain of the Pantheon stone basin piazza della Rotonda

-The basin is stone, not marble — a result of the 1711 redesign replacing della Porta’s original marble.
-Four dolphins support the central plinth from which the obelisk rises.
-The masks on the basin’s edge discharge water and are the clearest visual link back to the 1575 original; they follow the same decorative vocabulary della Porta used at the Fountain of the Moor and the Fountain of the Four Rivers in Piazza Navona.
+The present basin is stone, installed during the 1711 redesign in place of della Porta’s marble basin.
+Four dolphins support the central plinth and obelisk.
+The masks along the edge recall the 1575 composition and use the same decorative language as the Fountain of the Moor in Piazza Navona.

 Fountain of the Pantheon in Piazza della Rotonda early in the morning